wnfs-wg/spec/spec/private-wnfs.md

 The identity element is the empty HAMT.

-THese properties are very helpful in the case of an n-ary merge: the merge may be performed in any order, and either in a simple pipeline or with a more sophisticated merge mechanism.
+These properties are very helpful in the case of an n-ary merge: the merge may be performed in any order, and either in a simple pipeline or with a more sophisticated merge mechanism.

 Merklization is also helpful for performance.
 When the two `PrivateForest`s being merged have the same CID, they're equal and thus nothing has to be done (thanks to idempotence).
 This also applies recursively: if a HAMT branch or leaf have the same CID, treat both as one node (idempotence).